Wymondham College: Former military hospital

-Grammar schools
+Grammar school

 In 1951 there were two separate schools, Grammar and Technical, each with separate Heads.
 They merged in the mid-1950s after an uneasy co-existence.
 The school was a co-educational boarding grammar school.
 It was intended for academically-gifted children with no grammar schools in their local area that they could attend, as well as those with parents abroad or who regularly moved around the country.
 It gave priority, where possible, to children from families where the parents had separated, thus possibly under financial hardship.
 Admissions were by examination and headmasters' reports.

 In the mid-1970s, the school had 700 boarders and 750 day pupils (from the former county grammar school).
 By 1978 this was 1,000 day pupils as well as the 700 boarders.
 Margaret Thatcher visited the school in the early 1970s.

 The school remained exclusively 'boarding' until the early 1970s, when it was merged with the County Grammar School, which had been hosted at Wymondham on a 'temporary' basis for nearly ten years.

 The school in the 1970s had been in a state of disrepair with an out-dated water supply and drainage system, and had an unreliable heating system (built by the USAF in 1944) in the winter and lack of insulation.
 Despite these problems it was still producing outstanding academic results.
-It was offered £250,000 in 1978 by the Labour government to address the situation, on condition that the school became a comprehensive school.
-The money never appeared, partly because soon after Labour lost the 1979 general election.

-Comprehensive

-Grammar school status was lost with the advent of comprehensive education.
-In the early 1990s it became a grant maintained school.
+Grammar school status was lost, and in the early 1990s it became a grant maintained school.
+The Duke of Edinburgh visited the school in 1990.

-The facilities are used for external summer schools.
-In August 1998, seven children from London on a course run by a special needs charity were taken to the Norfolk and Norwich Hospital after being stung by a swarm of non-native Median wasps.
-On 9 March 1990, the Duke of Edinburgh visited the school.